gaargly/gaargly.github.io/_posts/2018-01-22-womens-march-san-francisco.markdown

 ## I ended up going with 9 other friends and this is how we did it:

-* We met at a coffee shop near the march beforehand to gather and make signs, which was really fun. a
+* We met at a coffee shop near the march beforehand to gather and make signs, which was really fun.
 * We walked over and attended the rally and met up with other friends there.
 * We marched from Civic Center to the Embarcadero.